highchair/artinruins-com/_property/atlantic-mills.md

 title: "Atlantic Mills"
 slug: atlantic-mills
 aka: 'Atlantic Delaine Company'
-date-modified: 2024-08-30 12:00
+date-modified: 2024-10-13 12:00
-update: 'Added a recent news story about the pending sale of the property'
+update: 'Added more news stories about the pending sale of the property'

 built: '1871–1899'
 demolition: